 Read more about the explainer video case study for Punahou.

 Type — explainer for the top sales funnel stages

 Here, the focus is on the pain point of the audience – you have too many different social media accounts you need to manage daily and it is impossible to quickly share your contact information with someone if you don’t know which communication channel they prefer.
 This is a classic example of a SaaS product video that helps users to explore product features and understand their value.

 At Blue Carrot we offer corporate video production services and our portfolio contains lots of examples of SaaS promo videos.
 Regardless of what you are looking for at the moment — lighthearted storytelling or detailed presentation of your product, 3D design or 2D animated graphics — go to your portfolio to find an explainer of the style and type that fit your expectations!

 🥕 Check out what Blue Carrot has to offer.

 SaaS promotional explainer videos are a perfect way to grab your audience’s attention, easily inform them about your product’s value, and help them to keep your brand in mind when they need help.
 Moreover, animated content of this type can be used at all sales funnel stages and can also be adapted for particular platforms like social media, apps, or your website.

 The best explainer videos for SaaS, shared above, are intended to show how diverse explainers can be in terms of technique, plot, and concept.
 Some use beautiful 3D design to connect with their audience, while others follow the aesthetics of famous movies.

-If you still don’t know what explainer video examples for SaaS your brand video should look like, tell us about your business goals.
-We will help you finalize your concept and make your message clear and, of course, we’ll create beautiful animation for you.
+If you still don’t know what explainer video examples for SaaS your brand video should look like and look for an explainer video production in USA, Europe and other countries, .
+We will help you finalize your concept and make your message clear and, of course, we’ll create a cool looking SaaS video animation for you.